jostylr/write-web/src/scripts.md

 [flag type]()

 If a commit has the syntax `:flagname` (code quotes included) then that gets added to the type.
 Multiple colons allowed for multiple flags.
 A flag should be letters, numbers, and dashes.
+We have the last commit message coming after "git commit"

+    function (out) {

           if (type === "push") {
               if (payload.hasOwnProperty("head_commit") ) {
                 match = payload.head_commit.message.match(/\`\:((?:[A-Za-z0-9][A-Za-z0-9-]*\:?)+)\`/);